kathrynhamilton/textbooks/SystemsEngineering/SysML.md

 #### <a name="ucdiag"></a>Use Case Diagram

-- Describe functionality, context, and measurable value provided by system
+- Describe functionality, context, and measurable value provided by system to user
-- Contains *actors*, *use cases*, and relationships
+- Contains *actors*, *use cases*, association relationships, and system boundaries

+USE CASE: A service or behaviour performed by the system in response to requests from stakeholders.
+Does not represent all functionality provided bt the system.
+Does not describe internal functions.
+Writen as a verb phrase.
+Includes scope, goal, pre-conditions, post-conditions, main success scenario, inclusions, and extensions.

 ![Use Case Diagram](https://github.com/kathrynhamilton/textbooks/blob/master/SystemsEngineering/images/ucdiag.png "Quick Reference Guide: Use Case Diagram")